amnh/BridgeUP-STEM-BabichMorrow/lesson_plans/GitHub_Fork.md

 Work through the following steps to configure a remote for your fork: https://help.github.com/articles/configuring-a-remote-for-a-fork/.

 Now you are set up to sync your fork with the upstream: https://help.github.com/articles/syncing-a-fork/.

+Adding a test line in my forked repository